SciMed/style-guide/README.md

 #### Capybara
 * Prefer using `feature` and `scenario` instead of `describe` and `it`
 * Take care to not use brittle selectors

+### In Discussion
+* Make a standard for server setup.
+Possibly as a style guide extension.
+(Andy?
+Mike?)
+* Re-write: Pretty much all of the application's code should stay out of lib.
+Think of lib as a place to put components that are generalized enought that they could be used in other applications.
+But then why not make those things into gems?
+(Emerson?)
+* Consider vendoring any code placed in the lib directory as a gem.
+* Do not camelCase acronyms in class names. see example -- It causes problems if you do not camel case sometimes because of the Rails inflector.
+You can define your own inflections but that is a pain.
+* Database views: In postgres if you run a migration that creates a database view it puts it in schame.rb, but oracle does not do that.
+When createing database views for oracle, follow this pattern...
+* Data needed for all environments, including production, should be in seeds.
+Unsure how to deal with this so far...